pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

 David

 #### 2009-02-17 15:55:14 - ptmcg
 I haven't looked at IP for a while.
-The last time I looked, the biggest problem was in the implementation of <u>radd</u> not successfully resolving 'string + ParserExpression' expressions (jython had similar problems).
+The last time I looked, the biggest problem was in the implementation of `__radd__` not successfully resolving 'string + ParserExpression' expressions (jython had similar problems).